Bealby/grandpas-pocket-watch-shop/README.md

 - Green: ![#badc98](https://via.placeholder.com/15/badc98/000000?text=+) `rgb(186, 220, 192, 1)`
 - Orange: ![#dc9523](https://via.placeholder.com/15/dc9523/000000?text=+) `rgb(220, 149, 35, 1)`

 There will be a strong usage of white in the Website.
 Products will be displayed over a white background so that they take precident and catch the users eye.

-The main header will also have a white background that will help the logo and icon features become more apparant and exude from the page.
+The main header will also have a white background that will help the logo and icon features become apparant and distinct.

-A light fresh green will then be used for the nav bar which will display the product categories.
-The subtle and less dominant shade of green will empahase the categries in a friendly, warm manner.
+A light fresh green will then be used for the Navbar which will display the product categories.
+This subtle and less dominant shade of green will empahase the categries in a friendly, warm manner.

-A complimentry orange will then be used to help draw out the important features such as the main headers and accumulative costs in basket icon.
+A complimentry orange will then be used to help draw out the important features of the Website such as the main headers and accumulative costs under the `basket` icon.

 A suggested complimentry color for
 ![#badc98](https://via.placeholder.com/15/badc98/000000?text=+) `rgb(186, 220, 192, 1)`
 was a light purple.
-It was decide ahainst this shade as it did not suit the theme, customer profile of pocket watches enthuisasts.
+It was decided that this shade of purple did not suit the theme and user profile of the Website.

 **Font Colors**
 - Black: ![#000000](https://via.placeholder.com/15/000000/000000?text=+) `rgb(0, 0, 0, 1)`
 - White: ![#ffffff](https://via.placeholder.com/15/ffffff/000000?text=+) `rgb(255, 255, 255, 1)`

-Font will be mainly throughout the website as it's the most prominant colour agianst white and should not take away the simplisty or clarity of the website.
+Fonts will be mainly black throughout the website.
+Black is a prominant colour that will hold well with clarity against a background white.

-White font will be used against any colour which is not white to continue the clrity of read.
+White font will be used against non-white colours where appropriate, to continue the clarity of readibility.

 **Button/ Link Color**
 - Orange: ![#DC9523](https://via.placeholder.com/15/dc9523/000000?text=+) `rgb(220, 149, 35, 1)`
 - Black: ![#000000](https://via.placeholder.com/15/000000/000000?text=+) `rgb(0, 0, 0, 1)`
 - White: ![#ffffff](https://via.placeholder.com/15/ffffff/000000?text=+) `rgb(255, 255, 255, 1)`

-Buttons/ Links that have positive actins will be of an oprange colour with white text.
-That helps the buttons/ links stand out and at the same time bring a soft approach for adding producst to user's basket and continuing toward checkout
+Buttons/ Links that have positive actions will be of an orange colour with white text.
+This will help the buttons/ links stand out and at the same time entice a soft approach for users to add products and move towards checkout

-**Buttons/ Links/ Icons Hover Affects**
+**Buttons/ Links/ Icons/ Hover Affects**
-For most hover affects a slight oppacity of `0.6` will ber used that will subtkly change the tone of the button/ link and inform the user to click accoridnly.
+For most hover affects a slight oppacity of `0.6` will be used that will subtly change the tone of the button/ links and inform the user to click accordingly.

-Larger icons in the headers/ nav bar and footer will hover from balck to orange to main the primary/ secdondary colour theme of the wesbite.
+Larger icons in the Headers/ Navbar/ Footer will hover from a black colour to orange to continue with the main colour theme of the wesbite.

+For **User Login**, **Checkout** and **Confirm Payment** Buttons/Links a black background with white text will be used to highlight the importance and seriousness of clicking the link.

 **Body Text/ Input Fields**
 - Grey: ![#404040](https://via.placeholder.com/15/404040/000000?text=+) `rgb(64, 64, 64, 1)`

-For body text that provides description to products and order infomstion a light gret text will be used.
-This softer tone is easier on the eye for users and helps users read with ease the more detsiled information.
+Body text that provides descriptions of products, as well as order information, will be of a light grey to provide a softer tone, which is easier on the eye.

 **Toasts**